Recoskie/JDasm/docs/Machine.md

 <br />

 This is called a ModR/M byte.
 This is used with every register and memory operation in x86.
-When the first two-mode bits are set 11, then the address is switched to a register.
+When the first two mode bits are set 11, then the address is switched to a register.

 <br />